-Inventory costing methods help companies put a dollar sign on what’s typically their most valuable asset.
+Different inventory costing methods help companies put a dollar sign on what’s typically their most valuable asset.

 Inventory valuation methods help businesses assign values to inventory, gauge their financial performance, and identify areas of opportunity.
 It is a vital inventory KPI for any business.

 FIFO Method Accounting